pubmania/pubmania.github.io/_posts/2020-05-19-converting-aax-audible-to-mp3.md

     d.
 This should then output the `activation_bytes` in last line - something like `hex:abc43opu` as shown below:
     ![activation\_byte](../assets/images/2020/05/2020-05-1919-46-13-1.png)

-    **<i class="fas fa-info-circle"></i>** Above steps are required only once.
+    Above steps are required only once.
 Keep the activation_bytes code that you obtain above safe as it can be used for converting all your audiobooks.
     {: .notice--info}